 Fire codes are essential

-The only effective way to ensure that residents understand and implement these tasks is to make them mandatory by establishing Fire Codes at the local and state levels.
+The only effective way to ensure that residents understand and implement these five tasks is to make them mandatory by establishing Fire Codes at the local and state levels.

 Analysts studying the aftermath of the Camp Fire which destroyed much of Paradise, California found that homes built to fire-safe standards had a much higher survival rate than those that were not.
 Beginning in 2008 new construction in the city was required to follow a standard, Chapter 7A of the California Building Code, designed for the state’s areas at high risk from wildfire.
 Fifty-one percent of the homes built under the 7A code survived, while only eighteen percent built before 2008 did.